ravivyas84/go-blog/posts/hey-com-the-craft-of-simplicity-and-opinions.md

 ## Simplify, over, and over again!

-To understand why they removed so many “features,” you need to understand the concept of simplicity.
+To understand why they removed so many “features," you need to understand the concept of simplicity.
 Hey has all the things that one would need to start, nothing more, nothing less.

 You do not need a left menu bar; instead, you use Search and email groups like imbox, newsfeed, etc. What is left is a crisp, focused reading experience.
 I have been forwarding emails to my Hey account just to read them =\]